Blockstream/satellite/doc/antenna-pointing.md

 ![Leandvb spectrum w/ centered signal](img/leandvb-spectrum-centered.png?raw=true "Leandvb spectrum w/ centered signal")

-At this point, you should expect the "PLS cstln" plot to be as follows, showing four visible clouds:
+At this point, if the antenna pointing is already reasonably good, you might see the "PLS cstln" plot, showing four visible clouds:

 ![PLS symbols](img/leandvb-pls-syms.png?raw=true "PLS symbols")

 This indicates the receiver application is locked to Blockstream Satellite signal.
-Also, the more compact the point clouds are, the better your signal quality.
+Note that, the more compact the four clouds of points are in this plot (around the white `+` marker), generally the better the signal quality.

-If you cannot see the PLS symbols nor the timeline metrics, it means you are not locked to the signal.
-You can troubleshoot further in debug mode, by running like so:
+If you cannot see the PLS symbols nor the *timeline plot*, it means you are not locked to the signal yet.
+You can troubleshoot further in debug mode, by running like so (with argument `-d`):

 ```
 ./blocksat.py sdr -g [gain] --derotate [freq_offset] --gui -d